 Visiting Disneyland in July is the peak of the summer months with warm weather and the popular 4th of July fireworks display.
 We have you covered for everything you need to know for a trip to Disneyland in July.

 Everyone has personal preferences to consider when planning the date of their Disneyland trip- each season will have its pros and cons and guests' choices will vary based on those.
-Make sure to read our Disneyland crowd calendar to get an idea of what to expect when picking a date to visit Disneyland.
+Make sure to see our Disneyland crowd calendar to get an idea of what to expect when picking a date to visit Disneyland.

 Disneyland Events in July